tly1980/simple_wf/README.md

 assert wf_engine.wf_state() == 'closed'
 ```

-2) when score is less then 60
+2) when score is less than 60
 ```python
 ...
 ...